erdo/n8/README.md

 ```

 **Structural** back navigation here would mean that when the
-user presses back, they would visit the previously visited locations in this tab only, and then
+user presses back, they would visit the previously visited locations in the current tab only, and then
 exit the app (so in the above example, 3 clicks back to exit: Shanghai -> Mumbai -> London -> exit)

 By **Temporal** we mean something more like a time based history.
 Let's take the example from above, a